davekeck/Xcode-4-Fixins/README.md

 __UserScripts (Experimental)__: Reinstates some semblance of the Xcode 3.x User Scripts menu.
 See documentation in the XCFixin_UserScripts directory.

 __CustomizeWarningErrorHighlights__: Customize the inline error/warning message highlight color.
-Useful if want to be able to read tour code when you use a dark background color.
+Useful if want to be able to read your code when using a dark background color.